Senior Lecturer on Chemistry and Chemical Biology

 Dr. Tucci is actively involved in advising and mentoring undergraduate chemistry majors.
-He developed and teaches, Life and Physical Sciences A. Dr. Tucci also co-developed and teaches a graduate level practicum in teaching for first year graduate students in chemistry.
-For two years he led a non credit year-long tutorial on "Heavy Metals and Autism."
+He developed and teaches the course Life and Physical Sciences A. Dr. Tucci also co-developed and teaches a graduate level practicum in teaching for first year graduate students in chemistry.
+For two years, he led a non-credit year-long tutorial on "Heavy Metals and Autism."
 He teaches general chemistry to post-baccalaureate pre-medical students in the Harvard Extension School and Summer Schools.
-His current research interests include understanding the impact of technology, learning styles, and high school preparation in university science classrooms.
+And, his current research interests include the impact of technology, learning styles, and high school preparation in university science classrooms.